DeepCogNeural/auto-ny-weather/README.md

 # auto-ny-weather

-Two shell scripts for automating NYC weather checks and Claude CLI version cleanup on macOS, intended to run on a schedule via launchd.
+Two shell scripts for automating NYC weather checks and Claude CLI version cleanup on macOS, intended to run on a schedule via launchd.(help to refresh the 5hr Claude session limits)

 ## Scripts